kyzn/blog/content/posts/how-to-setup-headless-raspberry-pi.md

     wpa_passphrase "my_network" "my_password"

-This will output a text like below:
+Here's another quick tip: If you don't want your password to show up in your bash history, put a space before command above.
+This command will output a text like below:

     network={
      ssid="my_network"